-Bank of England official apologizes for sexist remark
+UK central banker apologizes for ‘menopausal’ remark

-LONDON (AP) — One of Britain’s top central bankers has apologized for using sexist language when saying the British economy is entering a “menopausal” moment.
+LONDON (AP) — One of Britain’s top central bankers apologized Wednesday for saying the British economy is entering a “menopausal” moment, a sexist remark that prompted widespread criticism.

-In a statement Wednesday in response to The Daily Telegraph’s front-page headline, Ben Broadbent said he was “sorry” for his “poor choice of language” in an interview with the newspaper.

-The Bank of England’s deputy governor for monetary policy said he was looking to explain the meaning of the word “climacteric” — a term, he said, that was used by economic historians to describe low productivity growth during the nineteenth century.
+In an interview with The Daily Telegraph, Ben Broadbent, the Bank of England’s deputy governor for monetary policy, used the “menopausal” metaphor to describe economies that were “past their peak and no longer so potent.”

 Most Read Business Stories